Orbital Optimization and Neural-Network-Assisted Configuration Interaction Calculations of Rydberg States: Conclusion

 The optimization of the orbitals for the target excited state demonstrated here to be important in calculations of Rydberg states, can also be of advantage for other types of excited states, for example long-range charge transfer excitations.
 There, the orbitals can differ significantly between the ground states and an optimized excited state and the number of determinants needed to reach convergence in a selective CI calculation is expected to be significantly reduced by using optimized orbitals.

+The NNCI method has been applied here in calculations of both single-configurational and multiconfigurational excited states (the $3s$ from HOMO-1 and $3p_x$ states of the H$_2$O molecule).
+As other selective CI approaches, the NNCI method does not rely on the assumption of a single dominant configuration, and can describe multiconfigurational states by incorporating determinants that contribute with comparable weights.
+For multiconfigurational states, the orbitals participating to the dominant configurations need to be represented well to achieve high accuracy.
+For the $3s$ from HOMO-1 and $3p_x$ excited states of the H$_2$O molecule, only the most diffuse $3p_x$ orbital had to be optimized with a PW basis set, since the $3s$ orbital is more compact and well described by the aug-cc-pVTZ basis set.
+In other cases, e.g. when configurations with two equally diffuse orbitals mix, it might become important to optimize the molecular orbitals for a multideterminant reference instead of a single-determinant HF reference.

+Finally we note, that the present framework based on a plane wave basis naturally suggests extensions to continuum and shape-resonance problems, where the target ``state'' is metastable and embedded in (or coupled to) a continuum.

-\begin{acknowledgement} This work was supported by the Icelandic Research Fund (grants nos.\ 2511544 and 2410644) and the University of Iceland Research Fund.
-GL acknowledges support from the ERC under the European Union's Horizon Europe research and innovation programme (grant no. 101166044, project NEXUS).
+\begin{acknowledgement} The authors thank Lorenzo Restaino for fruitful discussions.
+This work was supported by the Icelandic Research Fund (grants nos.\ 2511544 and 2410644) and the University of Iceland Research Fund.
+G.L. acknowledges support from the ERC under the European Union's Horizon Europe research and innovation programme (grant no. 101166044, project NEXUS).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or ERC Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
-PB gratefully acknowledges the ARTEMIS funding via the QuantERA program of the European Union provided by German Federal Ministry of Education and Research under the grant 13N16360 within the program ``From basic research to market''.
-Y.L.A.S.\ acknowledges support by the Max Planck Society.
+P.B.\ gratefully acknowledges the ARTEMIS funding via the QuantERA program of the European Union provided by German Federal Ministry of Education and Research under the grant 13N16360 within the program ``From basic research to market''.
+Y.L.A.S.\ and P.B.\ acknowledge support by the Max Planck Society.
 Computer resources, data storage, and user support were provided by the Icelandic Research e-Infrastructure (IREI) funded by the Icelandic Infrastructure Fund.
 The authors further gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU). \end{acknowledgement}